The Meat Smoking

 Soy protein concentrate is used to bind together sausages and slow the

 loss of fat and moisture during smoking.
-This is extremely important to ensure
+This is extremely important to

 that the final product is not dry and crumbly inside the casing.